 Civilian intelligence protects Finland’s national security

 Finland adopted civilian intelligence legislation in June 2019, with the aim of improving our capabilities to protect against serious threats to our national security.
 Such threats include terrorism, proliferation of weapons of mass destruction, espionage by foreign states or disruption of critical infrastructure.

 Intelligence provides state leaders with essential information on Finland’s security environment to help support their decision-making and enables the authorities responsible for combating the threats to prevent them.
 The security environment in Finland is changing rapidly, and new threats require a new kind of preparedness and contingency planning.

-Intelligence legislation has extended the responsibilities of the Finnish Security Intelligence Service.
-Now, the duties of the Finnish Security Intelligence Service will also include gathering information to protect national security in accordance with guidance from the Ministry of the Interior.
-The role of the Finnish Security Intelligence Service is to act as the information-gathering organisation.
+Intelligence legislation has extended the responsibilities of the Finnish Security and Intelligence Service.
+Now, the duties of the Finnish Security and Intelligence Service will also include gathering information to protect national security in accordance with guidance from the Ministry of the Interior.
+The role of the Finnish Security and Intelligence Service is to act as the information-gathering organisation.
 The actual actions taken to tackle operations that pose a serious threat to national security are the responsibility of other authorities.

 Network traffic intelligence helps to detect serious threats online

 One of the new intelligence gathering methods that was adopted is network traffic intelligence.
-The Finnish Security Intelligence Service will use network traffic intelligence to gather information in communications cables crossing the Finnish borders that is significant from the perspective of national security.
+The Finnish Security and Intelligence Service will use network traffic intelligence to gather information in communications cables crossing the Finnish borders that is significant from the perspective of national security.
 Intelligence gathering methods may not be used to gather information based on suspicion of an offence; the powers will be used only in detecting the most serious threats against Finland.